marianidchenko/marianidchenko/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on creating projects for Frontend both UI/UX oriented and a display of ReactJS
+- 🔭 I’m currently working on creating projects for Frontend both UI/UX oriented and a display of my ReactJS skills
-- 🌱 I’m currently learning ReactJS and Angular
+- 🌱 I’m currently learning Java and SpringBoot

 <details>
   <summary>💻 GitHub Profile Stats</summary>